vc0tta/oblique-strategies-ms-dos/README.md

 ## Usage

 Upon running the program, a random Oblique Strategy will be displayed.
-You can press the SPACEBAR to generate a new strategy, and ESCAPE to get back to the CLI.
+You can press any key to generate a new strategy, and ESCAPE to get back to the CLI.

+## Parameters

+- **osdos /?**: Displays help at the command prompt.
+- **osdos /T**: Displays a random card in text mode.

 ## License